Achievable logoAchievable logo

 Acidic or basic

-• Due to their dual functional groups, the carboxyl group (–COOH) and the amino group (–NH2), amino acids can act as both acids and bases.
-In an acidic environment, the amino group can accept a proton, becoming –NH3+, while in a more basic setting, the carboxyl group can lose a proton, forming –COO−.
-These reversible proton transfers allow amino acids to buffer pH changes and exhibit amphoteric behavior.
+• Because amino acids contain both a carboxyl group (-COOH) and an amino group (-NH2), they can act as both acids and bases.
+In an acidic environment, the amino group can accept a proton to become -NH3+.
+In a more basic setting, the carboxyl group can lose a proton to form -COO−.
+These reversible proton transfers let amino acids buffer pH changes and show amphoteric behavior.

 Hydrophobic or hydrophilic

-• Beyond their acidic and basic properties, amino acids can also be classified based on the nature of their side chains, which can make them hydrophobic or hydrophilic.
+• Amino acids can also be classified by the nature of their side chains, which may be hydrophobic or hydrophilic.

-Hydrophobic amino acids typically possess nonpolar side chains consisting mostly of carbon and hydrogen, causing them to avoid water and favor interactions with other nonpolar surfaces.
+Hydrophobic amino acids typically have nonpolar side chains made mostly of carbon and hydrogen, so they tend to avoid water and interact with other nonpolar surfaces.
 In contrast, hydrophilic amino acids have polar or charged side chains that readily form hydrogen bonds or electrostatic interactions with water.
-This distinction in side-chain polarity strongly influences:
+This difference in side-chain polarity strongly influences:

 Amino acid reactions